The Hollow Tree and Meteor Trails

 Length 8 miles Climbing 1060 feet

 This enjoyable loop takes you from the visitor's center to the northern limit of Big Basin's old growth redwoods.
-The loop features trails through two redwood-filled ravines — the Hollow Tree Trail and the exceptional Meteor Trail.
+The loop features trails through two redwood-filled ravines — the Hollow Tree Trail and the exceptional Meteor Trail, which is currently the site of Big Basin's tallest redwood.
 Almost the entire route is in remarkably dense old-growth redwood and tanoak forest, the foliage looking like immense, solid walls of greenery.
 The entire route is free of traffic noise, and much of it follows rushing creeks.

 For a shorter but similar 5-mile loop, try combining the Meteor and Dool Trails.
 This alternate route includes Ocean View Summit (which is actually more of a small bump) and is one of the more popular hikes in the park.